 Changes in the Investment Environment Can Shape Your Retirement

-Sequence risk, or sequence of returns risk, has to do with the order in which your investment returns occur.
+Sequence risk, or sequence of returns risk, analyzes the order in which your investment returns occur.
 It affects you when you are periodically adding or withdrawing money from your investments.
-In retirement, it can mean that you earn a much lower internal rate of return than what you thought you were going to earn.
+In retirement, it can mean that you earn a much lower internal rate of return than what you expected.
 The best way to understand sequence risk is with an example.

 Accumulation: No Additions, No Sequence of Returns Risk

 Suppose you invested $100,000 in 1996 in the S&P 500 Index.
 These are the index returns:

 - 1996: 23.10%

 - 1998: 28.60%